aoblab/esp32_MQTT_ZE03/README.md

 # Preparing Node-RED Dashboard
 The ESP32 is publishing O3 sensor readings every 5 seconds on four MQTT topics.
 Now, you can use any dashboard that supports MQTT or any other device that supports MQTT to subscribe to those topics and receive the readings.

-If you don’t have Node-RED installed, follow the URL: https://randomnerdtutorials.com/getting-started-with-node-red-on-raspberry-pi/

-# Creating the Node-RED flow
-Before creating the flow, you need to have installed in your Raspberry Pi:

-### enter the following commands to install Node-RED:
+## enter the following commands to install Node-RED:
 bash <(curl -sL https://raw.githubusercontent.com/node-red/raspbian-deb-package/master/resources/update-nodejs-and-nodered)

-### To automatically run Node-RED when the Pi boots up, you need to enter the following command:
+## To automatically run Node-RED when the Pi boots up, you need to enter the following command:
 sudo systemctl enable nodered.service

 ## Installing Node-RED Dashboard